 | Image Courtesy: x.com/PemaKhanduBJP |

-“If grassroots representatives are not fully aware of government schemes, policies, and procedures, it becomes difficult to guide people who depend entirely on them,” the Chief Minister said.
-He stressed that awareness, accountability, and commitment at the local level are essential for translating policies into tangible benefits.
+“If grassroots representatives are not fully aware of government schemes, policies, and procedures, it becomes difficult to guide people who depend entirely on them,” Khandu said.
+He stressed that awareness, accountability, and dedication at the local level are critical for ensuring that development initiatives reach their intended beneficiaries.

 ALSO READ: CM Pema Khandu Reviews Inland Waterways Potential in Arunachal Pradesh